Not a musician? Check out our audience resource page for a guide on how to support D.C. artists.

 - Add your payment info to this virtual tip jar for D.C. artists or the wider D.C. service industry tip jar.

 - Make sure you’re taking full advantage of other government benefits and renters’ rights.
-To get started, see our link below about benefits, plus governmental COVID-19 hubs for D.C., Maryland, and Virginia.
-(And if you want to learn about how the Federal CARES act can help you, try starting here.)
+To get started, see our link below about benefits and read through this useful step-by-step on stimulus money, unemployment insurance, healthcare and more.
+Then check governmental COVID-19 hubs for D.C., Maryland, and Virginia.
+(For a more detailed video explainer on how the federal CARES act affects you, check out this webcast.)

 - If you’re in urgent need, be aware of your neighborhood’s mutual aid resources — check this sheet of mutual aid resources, and this site for food service centers.